quicwg/multipath/draft-ietf-quic-multipath.md

   be at least 2.
 An endpoint that receives a value less than 2 MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.
-After the handshake negotiation finished, endpoints MUST use the minimum of local and remote value of max_concurrent_paths as the maximum number of paths in the current connection.
+After the handshake negotiation finished, endpoints MUST use the minimum of local and remote value of max_concurrent_paths as the maximum number of concurrent paths in the current connection.

 If any of the endpoints does not advertise the enable_multipath transport